Krzych0409/image_resizer/README.md

 ### Description
 The program changes size of image and extension.
 You can leave the default extension or use your own, e.g. png, jpg.

-Images are loaded using the 'exif_transpose()' method from the 'PIL' library.
+Images are loaded using the `exif_transpose()` method from the `PIL` library.
 This ensures that images have the correct orientation.

 There are three methods to choose from:
 * Percentage reduction of photo.
 The specified value is a percentage of original dimension of photo.
 The original proportions of photo are preserved.